Understanding Routine Care for Your Rodents Friends

-This is a description of the basic cleaning and feeding regimes for each species: hamster, gerbil, mouse, rat.
+This is a description of the basic cleaning and feeding regimes for the following rodents: hamster, gerbil, mouse, rat.

 Fresh water should be available each day, preferably in an inverted bottle.
 Water should be refreshed daily.